Discrete Diffusion in Large Language and Multimodal Models: A Survey: Abstract

 \section{Abstract}

 In this work, we provide a systematic survey of Discrete Diffusion Language Models (dLLMs) and Discrete Diffusion Multimodal Language Models (dMLLMs).
 Unlike autoregressive (AR) models, dLLMs and dMLLMs adopt a multi-token, parallel decoding paradigm using full attention and a denoising-based generation strategy.
-This paradigm naturally enables parallel generation, fine-grained output controllability, and dynamic, response-aware perception.
+This paradigm naturally enables parallel generation, fine-grained output control, and dynamic perception.
 These capabilities are previously difficult to achieve with AR models.
-Recently, a growing number of industrial-scale proprietary d(M)LLMs, as well as a large number of open-source academic d(M)LLMs, have demonstrated performance comparable to their autoregressive counterparts, while achieving up to \textit{10$\times$} acceleration in inference speed.
+A growing number of industrial-scale proprietary d(M)LLMs, as well as a large number of open-source academic d(M)LLMs, have demonstrated performance comparable to their autoregressive counterparts, while achieving up to \textit{10$\times$} acceleration in inference speed.
 These developments position discrete diffusion models as a promising alternative to intelligence based on the traditional autoregressive approach.

-The advancement of discrete diffusion LLMs and MLLMs has been largely driven by progress in two domains.
-The first is the development of autoregressive LLMs and MLLMs, which has accumulated vast amounts of data, benchmarks, and foundational infrastructure for training and inference.
-A significant portion of these resources has been or can be transferred to support the development of dLLMs and dMLLMs.
-The second contributing domain is the evolution of the mathematical models underlying discrete diffusion.
-Originally based on the continuous-space, the diffusion models for LLM and MLLM have transitioned to the currently prevalent discrete-space diffusion models built on absorbing states.
-The adaptation and simplification of the mathematical framework has played a crucial role in enabling the scaling and engineering optimization of dLLMs and dMLLMs.
-Together, these advancements have catalyzed a surge in dLLMs and dMLLMs research in early 2025.

 In this work, we present a comprehensive overview of the research in the dLLM and dMLLM domains.
-We trace the historical development of dLLMs and dMLLMs, formalize the underlying mathematical frameworks, and categorize representative models.
-We further analyze key techniques for training and inference, and summarize emerging applications across language, vision-language, and biological domains.
+We trace the historical development of dLLMs and dMLLMs, formalize the underlying mathematical frameworks, list commonly-used modeling methods, and categorize representative models.
+We further analyze key techniques for training, inference, quantization.
+We also discuss the trustworthy issues and summarize emerging applications across language, vision-language, and biological domains and \textit{etc.}.
 We conclude by discussing future directions for research and deployment.

 \href{https://github.com/LiQiiiii/Awesome-Discrete-Diffusion-LLM_MLLM}{\faGithub\ Relative papers are collected in this repo.} \begingroup \thefootnote{}

 \endgroup